MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/hardware-acceleration-and-mdav.md

 ## Microsoft Defender Antivirus (MDAV) and Intel Threat Detection Technology (TDT)

-This table shows the Intel TDT technologies on which Microsoft and Intel have worked together on to bring security while also balancing performance:
+This table shows the Intel TDT technologies Microsoft have collaborated with Intel on to provide security while also balancing performance:

 |Available since |Intel TDT technology | Intel Threat Detection Technology (TDT) available on|
 |:---|:---|:---|